rotemdan/YouTubeCinemaMode/README.md

 Improves the YouTube experience by maximizing video player real-estate and fixing some common annoyances.

 * Maximizes player to fit the entire viewport area.
-* Auto-hides the top bar on watch pages for maximum space utilization (will only display when mouse hovers over the top of the page for several hundred milliseconds).
+* Auto-hides the top bar on watch pages for maximum space utilization (will only display when the page is scrolled to the top, and can also be toggled with escape key - which will also focus the search bar).
-* Auto-pauses other playing videos (in any tab) when playback is started/resumed (supports both watch pages and channel pages, but not embedded videos at the moment).
+* Auto-pauses other playing videos (in any tab) when playback is started/resumed (supports both watch pages and channel pages).
 * Disables SPF (Structured Page Fragments, AKA red loading bar).
+* Auto-focuses the video player to allow keyboard controls to be immediately effective.
+This happens on load and whenever the top bar is invisible.
 * Auto-expands video description.

 Supports the HTML5 player only.
-Tested with both the latest Firefox and Chrome (using latest Greasemonkey/Tampermonkey).
+Tested with both the latest Firefox and Chrome (using the latest Greasemonkey/Tampermonkey).
 Works with both the current (red/black) player and the newer, transparent one, which can be enabled [here](https://www.youtube.com/testtube) (recommended).

 ## Installation